Visitor restrictions tightened at Tan Tock Seng Hospital after nurse tests positive for COVID-19

 All staff members in the main hospital's ward block will also be swabbed for COVID-19.

-The nurse, a 46-year-old Philippines national, was among the three community infections reported on Wednesday.
+The nurse, a 46-year-old Philippine national, was among the three community infections reported on Wednesday.
 She was deployed at Ward 9D, a general ward.

 She developed a cough, sore throat and body aches on Tuesday and sought treatment at the hospital.
 She tested positive for COVID-19 on the same day and was warded at the National Centre for Infectious Diseases.